First-Year Writing Seminar

 - Dr. Peter Hyland, Physics and Astronomy

-- Dr. Sarah Polo, Writing
+- Dr. Sarah Polo, Writing and FWS Coordinator

 - Dr. Sarah Quick, Anthropology and Sociology